zerotier/docs/docs/remotedesktop.md

 ## Establish a ZeroTier Network

 If you don't already have a network, follow the [Quickstart Guide](/quickstart) to create an establish a ZeroTier network.
-Ensure your devices can connect to eachother by testing via `ping`.
+Ensure your devices can connect to each other by testing via `ping`.

 ## Enable and Connect to Remote Desktop